Top Ten Biggest Mistakes Accident Victims Make When Dealing With Doctors After An Accident.

 - Missing or Showing up Late for Medical Appointments: Insurance companies and juries get to see your medical records.
 When you skip a medical appointment, your medical record just says “NS” which means “No Show”.
 You may have had a very good reason for not showing up for an appointment, but generally excuses, no matter how valid, usually do not make it into the record.
 More than one or two “No Show” entries could make it look like you were not committed to getting better or that you were feeling fine.
 Skipping appointments or showing up late for appointments could also irritate your doctor.
 Irritated doctors do not make good witnesses for their patients.
 If you need to cancel an appointment, make sure to call at least 24 hours before, if not earlier, and reschedule.
 You don’t want the insurance company’s lawyer saying, “It must not have hurt that much, he didn’t even show up for his appointments.”

-- Failing to Inform Your Doctor if Your Injury is Affecting Your Ability to Work: Insurance companies and juries will not believe that your injury effects your ability to work just because you say so.
-If your injury is effecting your ability to work, it is important to tell this to your doctor and get it into your medical records.
+- Failing to Inform Your Doctor if Your Injury is Affecting Your Ability to Work: Insurance companies and juries will not believe that your injury affects your ability to work just because you say so.
+If your injury is affecting your ability to work, it is important to tell to your doctor and get it into your medical records.
 Again, keeping notes to give your doctor can be a good idea.

 - Failing to Take Medications as Prescribed: There is a reason why doctors prescribe a particular type of medication for a particular period of time.
 It is important to follow your doctor’s recommendations.
 If you are having side effects or problems with the medication, call your doctor and speak with him or her about it.
 Do not play doctor with your medical care.
 Do not put yourself in the position where you may have to admit that you chose not to follow your doctor’s advice.
 It can be devastating to your claim.